Alamofire/Alamofire/Documentation/AdvancedUsage.md

 `DataRequest`s have a few properties in addition to those provided by `Request`.
 These include `data`, which is the accumulated `Data` from the server response, and `convertible`, which is the `URLRequestConvertible` the `DataRequest` was created with, containing the original parameters creating the instance.

 #### Validation
 `DataRequest`s do not validate responses by default.
-Instead, a call to `validate()` must be added to the in order to verify various properties are valid.
+Instead, a call to `validate()` must be added to the request in order to verify various properties are valid.

 ```swift
 public typealias Validation = (URLRequest?, HTTPURLResponse, Data?) -> Result<Void, Error>
 ```

-By default, adding `validate()` ensures the response status code is within the `200..<300` range and that the response’s `Content-Type` matches the request `Accept` value.
+By default, adding `validate()` ensures the response status code is within the `200..<300` range and that the response’s `Content-Type` matches the request's `Accept` value.
 Validation can be further customized by passing a `Validation` closure:

 ```swift
 AF.request(...)